 If you are about to plan a trip to Belgium, you are lucky my friend!
 You have just found the best Belgium itinerary there is!
 I’ve obviously had my humble pie this morning, so let’s get on with it.

-How many days to visit Belgium, you ask?
+How long do you need in Belgium, you ask?
 Well, in my opinion, one week is the sweet spot.
-At least, that's what worked for us—we were able to cover all the important stuff and still have some time to indulge in the occasional waffle without feeling overwhelmed or rushed.
+This one week in Belgium itinerary covers everything that’s worth seeing without rushing you around.
+At least, that's what worked for me—I was able to cover all the important stuff and still have some time to indulge in the occasional waffle without feeling overwhelmed.
+You’ll spend the first 3 nights based in Brussels before moving on to Bruges and Antwerp (with day trips in between).

-Belgium is home to amazing monuments, the best museums in the world, and, most importantly, premium-class beer!
+Belgium is home to amazing monuments, the best museums in the world, amazing comfort food, and premium-class beer!
 Already hooked on the idea of spending a lovely week in Belgium?
+Here’s the breakdown of your itinerary day-by-day:

 See the route of today’s itinerary on Google Maps